Bink Video!

 • Can open from a filename string, an OS file handle, or you can completely overload all of the IO functions.
 By default, the Bink IO system uses all asynchronous background reading.

-Macintosh
+Apple Macintosh

 • Supports the Sound Manager (and sits along side the Miles Sound System) for sound output.